emgrasmeder/wwc-mini-projects/roman-numerals/README.md

 # Roman Numerals Overview

+Converting integers to and from Roman numerals:
+*Your task is to create a function that takes an integer `x` as input and produces as output a `string` that represents the number in roman numerals.*

 ## Overview
 Roman numerals are a representation of positive whole numbers using letters.
 In programming, we would say they represent positive integers as strings.